filecoin-project/FIPs/Community Governance webinars/README.md

-# Monthly Commuity Governance Webinar
+# Monthly Community Governance Calls

 **Introduction**
 This monthly meeting is an open forum for filecoin community members to come together and discuss important issues and initiatives related to the governance of the Filecoin Network.